-The Company understands that it does not need to create an Appointment Committee due to its size and characteristics.
+The Company understands that given the size and nature of the organization, the creation of an Appointment Committee is not required.
 Pursuant to section 234, Law No. 19,550, the Shareholders' Meeting should consider the appointment and removal of Board members.
 Thus, shareholders assess the best candidates to perform these tasks.

-The Company's Board assesses top managers based on their professional track record and technical expertise.
+The Company's Board of Directors assesses top managers based on their professional track record and technical expertise.
 However, in conformity with section 11 of the bylaws, to appoint the directors by the holders of class "C" shares, they should submit their professional track record before the appointment.